utdata/icj-cli-tools/lectures/bash/bash-05-profiles.md

 `CHRISTIANs-MacBook-Air-2:~ christian$`

-You can shorten it to just your login name by adding this line to your `.bash_profile` file.
+You can shorten it to just your login name by adding this line to your `.bash_profile` file, which is found in your home directory: `code ~/.bash_profile` should open it in VS Code so you can edit it.

 `PS1='\u:\W\$ '`